 - 6 cups water

-- 4 tablespoons (57g) butter, melted
+- 4 tablespoons butter melted

-- 1 teaspoon (0.5g) garlic powder
+- 1 teaspoon garlic powder

-- 1 teaspoon (0.5g) oregano
+- 1 teaspoon dried oregano

-- Transfer the warmed milk to the bowl of a stand mixer fitted with the dough hook and add the yeast.
+- Transfer the warmed milk to the bowl of a stand mixer fitted with the dough hook.
+Sprinkle the yeast over the milk.
 Wait 3 minutes.
 Add the melted butter and sugar.

 - With the stand mixer on low, begin adding flour a little at a time until the dough just clears the sides of the bowl.
 You should be able to touch it without it sticking to your fingers.
 Add more flour as needed.
 Turn the mixer to 2 and knead the dough for 10 minutes.

 - Remove the bowl from the mixer, cover it with a damp kitchen cloth, and let the dough rise for 1 hour in a warm place away from drafts.
 Meanwhile, preheat the oven to 400°F/200°C/gas mark 6.

 - Punch the dough down and divide it into 14 pieces.
 Pat each piece gently to form a 3-inch circle.
 Place 4 or 5 pepperoni slices in the center of a circle.
 Top with 1 tablespoon of each cheese.
 Pull the edges of the circle up over the fillings and pinch them together.
 (Dip fingertips in water if needed to help pinch the dough tightly closed.)
 Pat into a bun shape.

 - Add 3 filled pretzel buns to the boiling water.
 Wait 30 seconds, flip them, and wait an additional 30 seconds.
 Use a slotted spoon to transfer the boiled buns to a greased baking sheet.
 Continue until all buns have been boiled.

-- Carefully use a very sharp knife or razor blade to cut an X in the top of each bun.
+- Use a very sharp knife to cut an X in the top of each bun.
 DO NOT slice so deeply that the fillings spill out!
 Sprinkle the buns with coarse pretzel salt if desired.
 Bake for 15 minutes or until golden brown.

 - While the pretzel buns are baking combine the butter wash ingredients.
 Brush this on the buns as soon as you remove them from the oven.
 Let cool on a rack 5 minutes before serving.